uaanchorage/GSoC/README.md

 **Mentors:** Pradeeban Kathiravelu (pkathiravelu -at- alaska.edu) and Eleonora Stadtmüller Caballero (estadtmullercaballe -at- alaska.edu)

-**Overview:** [RIPE Atlas](https://atlas.ripe.net/) is an Internet Measurement network composed by small network devices, known as RIPE Atlas Probes and Anchors, connected to the participating volunteers' routers.
+**Overview:** [RIPE Atlas](https://atlas.ripe.net/) is an Internet Measurement network composed of small network devices, known as RIPE Atlas Probes and Anchors, connected to the participating volunteers' routers.
 Using RIPE Atlas, we can measure the Internet latency and routing path through ping and traceroute measurements.
 This project aims to develop a software router that dynamically uses RIPE Atlas measurements to change the scheduling path.
 Before the implementation of the project, we should study the [existing works](https://ieeexplore.ieee.org/abstract/document/9472847 ) on using RIPE Atlas probe for such network optimization tasks at the Internet scale to quickly understand the state-of-the-art and ensure scientific novelty in our approach.

 **Current Status:** This project is currently in the research stage.
 We observe the use of such a framework in the Circumpolar North.
-Especially in Alaska and Canadian North where Internet connectivity can be spotty, such an approach can provide significant benefits.
+Such an approach can provide significant benefits, especially in Alaska and the Canadian North, where Internet connectivity can be spotty.

 **Expected Outcomes:** This project extends the [RIPE Atlas client](https://github.com/RIPE-NCC/ripe-atlas-tools) to use the measurements in network scheduling decisions.
 First, the measurements should be streamlined to perform periodically across several probes set as sources and destinations.
 The measurements across several probes in a single city can provide a more generalized measurement for a city rather than restricting to individual changes of any given probe when multiple such probes are available to a given city.
-Second, we will build a virtual router to use these measurements to influence the network scheduling decisions dynamically across several nodes.
+Second, we will build a virtual router to use these measurements to dynamically influence the network scheduling decisions across several nodes.
 As the network performance changes with time, we can observe how the network path changes with time.
-Currently, we have more than 60 million RIPE Atlas credits that I accumulated by hosting a RIPE Atlas probe for the past 5 years.
+We have more than 60 million RIPE Atlas credits that we accumulated by hosting a RIPE Atlas probe for the past five years.
 So, we have sufficient resources for these Internet measurement experiments.

 **Required Skills:** Python.